 5. Bone Health

-Broccoli contains glucoraphanin which helps your skin repair itself.
+Broccoli contains glucoraphanin which helps your skin repair itself from sun damage.

-Researchers also have found that a compound called sulforaphane in broccoli may reduces the skin damage and inflammation caused by exposure to UV radiation.2)https://www.healthonlinezine.info/broccoli-health-benefits.html
+Researchers also have found that compounds in broccoli called sulforaphane may reduce the skin damage and inflammation caused by exposure to UV radiation. – https://www.healthonlinezine.info/broccoli-health-benefits.html

 7. Immune System